-1. Candidate name: Party name (if applicable): You can comple or by hand.
-If y electronically e automatically o - Electorate contested: as the totals on For information signatures that please see the Candidate Ret 2. to 7 if you have any donations to declare.
-Election instruc

-Write 'NIL' if you have NO donations, a donation, to declare under Parts A, CHECKLIST Part A: Candidate donations of mor re than \$1,500 Step 1 comple Part C: Anonymous candidate donc than \$1,500 ations of more Parts A to E c Part D: Overseas candidate donation than \$50 ons of more 'NIL' entered Parts F and G Total (A + C + D) 'NIL' entered 3.
-TOTAL CANDIDATE ELECTION EXPE INSES Part H comple at step 4 Complete Parts F and G on pages 8 B to 11 if you have any expenses to declare.
-Declaration si Write 'NIL' if you have NO expenses t to declare
+1. Candida ite name: Party na ıme (if applicable): You can comple or by hand.
+If ye electronically e automatically o Electora te contested: as the totals on For information signatures that 2.
+TOTAL C ANDIDATE DONATIONS please see the Candidate Ret Complet e Parts A to E on pages 2 to 7 if you have any donati ons to declare.
+L' if you have NO donations, or contributions to on, to declare under Parts A, C or D CHECKLIST Part A: Candidate donations of more than \$1,500 Step 1 comple Part C: Anonymous candidate donations of more than \$1,500 Parts A to E c Part D: Overseas candidate donations of more than \$50 'NIL' entered

+3. TOTAL CANDIDATE ELECTION EXPENSES

+Complete Parts F and G on pages 8 to 11 if you have any expenses to declare.

+Write 'NIL' if you have NO expenses to declare